-- 1. Scroll to KEYPADS > EDIT.

-- 2. Press SELECT.

-- 3. Scroll to the device to be edited and press SELECT.

-The configuration settings for a standard keypad and comfort keypad are described in the sections below.

-4. Press BACK to exit the menu.
+- 1. Scroll to KEYPADS > EDIT. - 2.
+Press SELECT. - Scroll to the device to be edited and press SELECT.
+The configuration settings for a standard keypad and comfort keypad are described in the - The configuration settings for a standard keypad and comfort keypad are described in the sections below. - 4.
+Press BACK to exit the menu.